saverayousaf/kaggle-capstone-project/README.md

 This project uses mock data and is only for learning purposes.
 It is not intended for medical or clinical interpretation.

-This project uses mock data and is only for learning purposes.
-It is not intended for medical or clinical interpretation.